herrnst/picons/README.md

 __Logo:__
   * Name: correct name according to `logos.srindex`
-  * Type: transparent png
+  * Type: transparent png OR svg
-  * Resolution: as high as possible (try to get it 256px or more)
+  * Resolution: as high as possible (try to get it 256px or more), for svg it shouldn't matter
   * Quality: as high as possible
-  * When adding a new logo, also make sure you add the `# tv.channelname.png` or `# radio.channelname.png` tag.
+  * When adding a new logo, also make sure you add the `# tv.channelname` or `# radio.channelname` tag.
   * It's also possible to provide a `white` version of a logo, wich should be placed in the folder `/logos/white`